 Race car dynamics

 The Spatial Contact Force block models forces between base and follower frame solid bodies.
 When the two solid blocks are connected, the Spatial Contact Force block applies equal and opposite forces along a common contact plane.
 These forces conform to Newton's Third Law.
 The normal force is applied based on the penetration depth and the penetration velocity.
 If applied, the frictional force is based on the normal force and the relative velocities at the point of contact.

 Simscape™ Multibody™ uses a penalty method for modeling contact between bodies, which allows the bodies to penetrate a small amount.
 Contact forces in the normal direction are computed using a spring-damper force law: the deeper the penetration and the greater the relative velocity in the penetration direction, the greater the normal contact forces.

 Spatial Contact Force Block Forces

 The Spatial Contact Force block properties are divided into three expandable nodes: Normal Force, Frictional Force, and Sensing.
 Set these properties when using the Spatial Contact Force block to model the contact forces between two solid bodies.

 For more information about these properties, see Spatial Contact Force.

-two solid bodies exert on each other.
-If you set
+ff, that the two solid bodies exert on each other.
+If you set Method to